8 Best Excalibur Las Vegas Restaurants (2023 Update)

 Source: @johnnyrockets

-The menu is filled with American favorites, including 100% fresh, never frozen all-natural hamburgers, crispy American Fries and tasty ice cream shakes and malts.
+The menu is filled with American favorites and comfort food, including hamburgers, breakfast meals, crispy American Fries, gloriously deep-fried tater tots, and sweet ice cream shakes.
 The retro diner also has a sandwich menu and tasty hot dogs.

 If you’re a vegan, Johnny Rockets also have a plant-based line-up that includes Impossible Burger with Daiya Dairy-Free Cheese and Vegan Shakes made with Craig’s Vegan Ice Cream.

-• Location: Head towards the casino floor.
-Make a left on the walkway by table games and see the restaurant on your right-hand side.
+• Location: In the casino floor, make a left when you reach the walkway near the table games.
+Keep walking until you see the restaurant on your right-hand side.

 • Price Range: $